-The music department provides training in music, music education and performance.
+The performing arts department provides training in music, music education and performance.
 A concentration in Arts Management is also offered in conjunction with the B.A. in Music.
 The objective is to produce graduates who are prepared to teach music, perform, conduct, further advance their study of music in graduate school, and/or promote the arts in the larger community.

 - Students who complete the music component of the General Education/Core curriculum by taking Music 1510 and MUS 1520 will have a basic understanding of musical vocabulary, instrumentation, musicians, history, and the evolution of musical styles as it relates to genre within Western music, i.e., classical, jazz, etc.